xiaoa5/robotics_control/README.md

-in this repo, i try to make a simple example to combine the conventional model predictive control (mpc) with reinforcement learning (rl) to control the quadrupedal. mpc is just an optimization, to find the optimal solution with various constraints, includes dynamic function of the sysytem (physical model) and others (fictions, motor config etc.). rl is also an optimization, but required few mathmatics and physics as mpc, rl is mainly data driven, the parameter of the rl trained with trail and error.
+in this repo, i try to make a simple example to combine the conventional model predictive control (mpc) with reinforcement learning (rl) to control the quadrupedal. mpc is just an optimization, to find the optimal solution with various constraints, includes dynamic function of the sysytem (physical model) and others (fictions, motor, etc.). rl is also an optimization, but required few mathmatics and physics as mpc, rl is mainly data driven, the parameter of the rl trained with trail and error.

 combine mpc and rl, i hope: